Saturday, March 12, 2016

 My daughter and I stopped to watch a little girl dance, then my daughter went to the restroom.

-I took a picture of a group of pirates with this disabled boy and his mother with her cell phone.
+I took a picture of a group of pirates with this disabled boy and his mother, using my cell phone.

-My daughter said if we are going to stay we need to put more money in the parking meter, but by the time we arrived at the car we were both hot and sweaty so we decided to leave.
+My daughter said that if we were going to stay, we needed to put more money in the parking meter, but by the time we arrived at the car, we were both hot and sweaty, so we decided to leave.

-We stopped at Walmart to return the two movies but we had only watched one.
+We stopped at Walmart to return the two movies, but we had only watched one.
 We watched the last Robin Williams film.
-It was a very dark film, I did not care for the movie.
+It was a very dark film; I did not enjoy it.

 My daughter ordered a kid's grilled chicken meal, and it came with ice cream.

-It had been a long day I watched TV until I fell asleep. πŸ“Ί
+It had been a long day, and I watched TV until I fell asleep. πŸ“Ί

 It was late when my daughter went to bed.